 When using the right bullets, all three cartridges are great choices for hunting medium to large sized game like whitetail deer, mule deer, black bear, feral hogs, pronghorn, caribou, mountain goat, elk, javelina, impala, kudu, wildebeest and other species of African plains game.
 The same goes for mountain lion and leopard.
-While they’re far too light (and not legal) for use on thick-skinned dangerous game like Cape Buffalo and elephant, you could use any of these cartridges to hunt other really big species of game like eland, moose, and brown bear under the right circumstances.
+While they’re far too light (and not legal) for use on thick-skinned dangerous game like Cape Buffalo and elephant, you could use any of these cartridges to hunt other really big species of game like eland, moose, and brown bear (Roy Lindsley used a .30-06 Springfield to take the current Boone & Crockett record Alaska brown bear back in 1952) under the right circumstances.

 Picking the right cartridge out of the three really depends on your personal desires and what/where you’ll be hunting.

 Do you primarily hunt deer in a thickly wooded area where shots past 200 yards are uncommon?
 The .308 Winchester is probably the best choice in this case.
 Having a short, light rifle is a big plus when moving through thickly wooded areas.
 The .308 Winchester is absolutely deadly on medium game like deer and the other two cartridges do not have a significant ballistic advantage over the .308 Winchester until ranges get past 300 yards.